Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] Check the routing tables for the VPC.
 - [x] Verify that the assigned security groups allow TCP port 1433 traffic from your current IP address.
-- [ ] Check the policies within Windows Firewall.
+- [ ] Check the policies within the Windows Firewall.
 - [ ] Verify that you are connecting to the instance using a user that is not sa.

 #### Q22.
 You are hosting an application configured to stream media to its clients on TCP ports 3380-3384, 3386-3388, and 3390.
 The Inbound tab below shows three incoming security group policies attached to this instance.
 Which policy should you use?